stephen010x/webgl-c-frame/README.md

 ### Bouncing Balls Demo

-The Bouncing Balls demo laid the foundations of this engine.
+The Bouncing Balls demo laid the foundations of this library.
 And in terms of core functionality, is what implemented the most features to the API.
 Initially the demo was in 2D, but I did such a good job with the physics that the balls started bouncing along a third axis and into a new dimension outside of the viewport clip range, which prompted me to transition it to 3D. <ins>The demo is non-interactive unless you are on mobile</ins>, in which case the orientation of your phone determines gravity.

 <image src="media/balls.webp" width="200"></image>